anachronic/dotfiles/README.md

 There's still a lot more to do here, but I'm fairly confident that this is **better** than what I had before explaining everything.

+## Notes without a place

+### Neovim

+I've been using modules for neovim plugins.
+It makes the checkout process much better.
+But it has some **very** annoying caveats:

+- Deleting a plugin
+- Trying out new plugins
+- Updating plugins

+> For deleting a plugin: [use this](https://stackoverflow.com/a/36593218).

+> For trying out: `git submodule add --name <name> <URL> <path>`

+> For update: `git submodule foreach "git pull origin main || git pull origin master"`

+That should do it